PAC Mode Estimation using PPR Martingale Confidence Sequences: GENERALISATION TO

+We compare PPR-1v1 and PPR-1vr with other mode estimation algorithms on a variety of discrete distributions.
+Table~\ref{tab:tab_multiK} summarises the results.

-The $\mathcal{A}_{1}$ algorithm of Shah et al.~\cite{Shah_Choudhury_Karamchandani_Gopalan_2020} is essentially a 1vr approach that uses Empirical Bernstein confidence bounds~\cite{maurer2009}.
+The $\mathcal{A}_{1}$ algorithm~\citep{Shah_Choudhury_Karamchandani_Gopalan_2020} is essentially a 1vr approach that uses Empirical Bernstein confidence bounds~\citep{maurer2009}.
 Noting that it can just as well be implemented in a 1v1 form, we include such a variant, denoted $\mathcal{A}_{1}$-1v1, in our experimental comparisons with PPR.
-For good measure, we also include 1v1 and 1vr variants based on the KL-SN confidence bound~\cite{garivier2013}, which finished second to PPR-Bernoulli for $K = 2$ (see Section~\ref{sec:pprmcs}).
-Table \ref{tab:tab_multiK} shows the performance of 1v1 and 1vr versions of PPR, $\mathcal{A}_{1}$, and KL-SN on a variety of distributions.
-We observe the same trend on \textit{each} problem instance: (1) The 1v1 variant of each stopping rule outperforms the corresponding 1vr variant, and (2) PPR is most sample-efficient, followed by KL-SN and $\mathcal{A}_{1}$.
-In line with the upper bound from theorems~\ref{thm:a1upperbound} and \ref{thm:ppr-meupperbound}, it does appear that the sample complexity is largely determined by $p_{1}$ and $p_{2}$ (identical for instances $\mathcal{P}_{5}$ and $\mathcal{P}_{6}$) in the table.
-The logarithmic dependence on $K$ results in a slightly larger number of samples for all these methods on $\mathcal{P}_{6}$.
+For good measure, we also include 1v1 and 1vr variants based on the KL-SN confidence bound~\citep{garivier2013}, which finished second to PPR-Bernoulli for $K = 2$ (see Section~\ref{sec:pprmcs}).

+In Table~\ref{tab:tab_multiK}, we observe the same trend on \textit{each} problem instance: (1) The 1v1 variant of each stopping rule outperforms the corresponding 1vr variant, and (2) PPR is most sample-efficient, followed by KL-SN and $\mathcal{A}_{1}$.
+Although the prohibitive running time of PPR-MD prevents a thorough assessment, a few informal runs indicate that its sample complexity is well in excess of even PPR-1vr.

-Interestingly, not only do the 1v1 variants of each method perform better than 1vr in aggregate, we observe that they terminate \textit{before} the 1vr variants on \textit{every} single run.
-Intuitively, it appears that although the 1vr variants update all their $K$ tests with each sample, the condition to separate any two variables becomes weaker than that under the corresponding 1v1 variant.
-We discuss this effect in Appendix~\ref{app:relatingpprmeterminationandpprevrtermination}.
-It is also worth noting that PPR-1v1, which can be implemented with a constant number of arithmetic operations, is \textit{computationally} the fastest among the methods presented in this section.
+Whereas the results in Table~\ref{tab:tab_multiK} are for a fixed value of $\delta = 0.01$, we conduct a second set of experiments to compare the performance of the different algorithms as $\delta$ is varied.
+In particular, we investigate the ``asymptotic'' regime, in which $\delta$ is taken to $0$.
+In Figure~\ref{fig:asymptotic}, we plot ratio of the empirical sample complexity and the lower bound from Theorem~\ref{thm:lowerbound}, varying $\delta$ while keeping the distribution fixed to $\mathcal{P}_{3}$ from Table~\ref{tab:tab_multiK}.
+Observe that once again, the relative order among the algorithms remains the same.
+The 1v1 variant of each algorithm performs better than its 1vr counterpart.
+Moreover, the curves for PPR-1v1 and KLSN-1v1 suggest that these rules might be asymptotically optimal.